 - Remove the cardboard box (outer packaging). - 2.
 Break the seal on the outer tray, and confirm that: - exposure to ethylene oxide processing is indicated by a green dot on the outer tray - the two inner trays are not damaged. - 3.
-Notice that the tray containing the template has a blue stripe.
-The tray containing the cochlear implant and sizing tool displays the Cochlear logo and has a white seal.
+Notice that the tray containing the Sterile Silicone Implant Template has a blue stripe with 'CI500 series' written in it.
+The tray containing the cochlear implant displays the Cochlear logo.